 *USAA is considered rank-ineligible by J.D.
 Power due to membership restrictions

 Geico is known for affordable coverage, and in Washington, that reputation stands.
-With full coverage policies averaging $919 per year, Geico quotes the second-cheapest rates of this year’s picks.
-The company also ranked as the number one provider in the Northwest, earning an above-average customer satisfaction rating of 834 of 1,000 points.
+With full coverage policies averaging $912 per year, Geico quotes the second-cheapest rates of this year’s picks.
 Aside from its standard coverage options, Geico has options for emergency roadside assistance coverage, rental reimbursement and mechanical breakdown insurance.
-There are more than 15 discounts available, ranging from simple checks such as wearing a seat belt to being accident-free for five years.
+The company offers more than 15 discounts, ranging from simple checks such as wearing a seat belt to being accident-free for five years.

+State Farm received the second-highest customer satisfaction score in the 2021 J.D.
+Power Auto Insurance Study.
 With local State Farm car insurance agents in every Washington city, it could be a great option for drivers who prefer face-to-face interaction when discussing their policy.
-There are options to insure rental vehicles as well as sports and classic cars.
 Whether you are a teen driver, have a vehicle equipped with safety features or plan to have multiple policies with the company, there are savings opportunities with many discounts ranging from at least 10-25%.
 While not offered in all states, State Farm’s Drive Safe & Save discount program is available to Washington drivers and has the potential to save you up to 30% or more on premiums for safe driving.

 With several military bases in Washington, USAA may be your first check for auto insurance in the state.
 Though it only writes policies for military members, veterans and their families, USAA has some of the most affordable coverage for those who qualify for membership.
 The company consistently earns high J.D.
 Power customer satisfaction scores, though it is rank-ineligible due to membership restrictions.
 Its coverage and discounts have military members in mind, like its 15% discount for garaging a vehicle on base.
 USAA also launched a new safe-driving program this year called SafePilot, which allows policyholders to receive a 10% discount for signing up and up to 30% off your policy after renewal with safe driving habits.